katie10o/startup/notes.md

 things to wok on:
 the merger - it pops up after you try to pull something different than what you commited on VS vs GitHub

+with ssh into server:
+ssh -i path/to/PemKey/file ubuntu@[IPaddress] - connecting to ssh server
+chmod 600 path/to/PemKey/file - restricting access for other users? safety measure ls -l (listing all the files with the long format)

+my ip address: 44.219.3.88